 Pricing and Licensing

-Unity: Free for revenue under $200K/year (Personal).
-Pro is $2,040/year.
-Enterprise pricing is custom.
-Unity has changed its pricing model multiple times — most notably the 2023 runtime fee debacle, which was partially walked back but permanently damaged developer trust.
+Unity: Free for revenue under $200K a year (Personal).
+Pro runs $2,040 a year, Enterprise is custom.
+Unity has changed its pricing model more than once, most famously the 2023 runtime fee, which got walked back after the backlash but left a permanent dent in developer trust.

 Godot: Free.
 Forever.
 MIT license.
 No revenue share, no runtime fee, no subscription.
-The engine is open-source and community-funded through the Godot Foundation.
-You can modify the engine source code, ship commercial games, and owe nothing.
+The engine is open source and community-funded through the Godot Foundation.
+You can modify the source, ship commercial games, and owe nobody anything.

-Verdict: Godot wins decisively.
-Not just on cost, but on certainty — you'll never wake up to a blog post changing the rules.
+Verdict: Godot, decisively.
+Not just on cost.
+On certainty.
+You will never wake up to a blog post that changes the rules of your business.

 2D Game Development

-Unity: Unity's 2D tools have improved significantly, but they still feel bolted onto a 3D engine.
-The tilemap system works but is clunky.
-Sprite rendering, 2D physics, and animation are functional but require more setup than they should.
+Unity: The 2D tools have improved a lot, but they still feel bolted onto a 3D engine.
+The tilemap system works but it's clunky, and sprites, 2D physics, and animation all need more setup than they should.

-Godot: This is Godot's strongest area.
-The 2D engine is completely separate from 3D — not a projection hack.
-TileMaps are intuitive, the 2D physics are tight, and everything from sprites to particles to shaders is purpose-built for 2D.
-You can have a 2D game running in minutes.
+Godot: This is home turf.
+Godot's 2D engine is a real 2D engine, not a projection hack on top of 3D.
+TileMaps are intuitive, the 2D physics feel tight, and everything from particles to shaders is purpose-built for 2D.
+You can have a 2D prototype moving in an evening.

 3D Game Development

-Unity: Mature 3D pipeline with URP and HDRP render pipelines.
-Large asset ecosystem.
-Good support for PBR materials, terrain, and post-processing.
+Unity: A mature 3D pipeline with URP and HDRP, a huge asset ecosystem, and solid support for PBR materials, terrain, and post-processing.
 Handles mid-scale 3D games well.

-Godot: Godot 4's 3D renderer (Vulkan-based) is a massive improvement over Godot 3.
-It supports PBR, global illumination (SDFGI, VoxelGI), volumetric fog, and screen-space effects.
-It's capable but not yet at Unity's level for complex 3D scenes.
-LOD, occlusion culling, and large-world streaming are still maturing.
+Godot: The Vulkan-based renderer in Godot 4 is a massive jump from Godot 3.
+PBR, global illumination (SDFGI, VoxelGI), volumetric fog, screen-space effects: all in there.
+It still trails Unity on complex 3D scenes, and LOD, occlusion culling, and large-world streaming are maturing.

-Verdict: Unity has the edge for complex 3D projects.
-For indie-scale 3D (which is most of us), Godot 4 is more than capable.
+Verdict: Unity has the edge for complex 3D.
+For indie-scale 3D, which is most of us, Godot 4 is plenty.
+People are building souls-likes in it.

 Scripting Languages

-Unity: C# is the primary language.
-It's a mature, strongly-typed language with excellent tooling, IDE support, and a massive ecosystem.
-The downside: more boilerplate, longer compile times, and a steeper learning curve for beginners.
+Unity: C# is the language.
+It's mature, strongly typed, has excellent tooling, and the skills transfer to jobs outside games.
+The cost: more boilerplate, longer compile times, and a steeper hill for a complete beginner.

-Godot: GDScript is the primary language — a Python-like scripting language designed specifically for game development.
-It's fast to write, easy to learn, and tightly integrated with the editor.
-Godot also supports C# (via .NET), C++, and community-maintained bindings for Rust, Swift, and more.
+Godot: GDScript first, a Python-like language designed specifically for game code.
+Fast to write, easy to learn, tightly integrated with the editor.
+Godot also supports C# via .NET, plus C++ and community bindings for Rust, Swift, and more.
+If this is your sticking point, I broke down GDScript vs C# separately.

 public class PlayerController : MonoBehaviour